Handling excess soil

-The ministry developed the Beneficial Reuse Assessment Tool (BRAT) to allow for the implementation of site-specific standards at a reuse site.
+The ministry developed the Beneficial Reuse Assessment Tool (BRAT) to allow for the implementation of site-specific excess soil quality standards at a reuse site.
 This development of site-specific standards aims to promote greater reuse of excess soil through consideration of local conditions, while protecting human health and the environment.

 The tool allows a qualified person to generate site-specific standards in a streamlined way using a spreadsheet model.
 Under the regulation, site-specific standards may also be developed using other types of risk assessments.
 Details on the tool and development of site-specific standards are outlined in the Soil Rules and the BRAT User Guide.